Brown Rice Syrup and Arsenic

 The most popular brand of brown rice syrup in the US is Lundberg, the company known for offering a wide variety of rice products.
 Lundberg makes an organic and non-organic brown rice syrup that was tested by Consumer Reports (click here to read the article) and showed total arsenic levels of 177-193 ppb, inorganic levels of 111-136 ppb, and organic levels of 29-44 ppb.
 These levels probably explain why Lundberg’s brown rice syrup is not available in grocery stores recently or through on-line retailers.
 When asked why Lundberg Brown Rice Syrup is out of stock, several retailers said the company is working on re-packaging.
 This answer raised my BS radar which led me to learn the information reported above.

 Lots of bakers are hoping Lundberg is working on growing or obtaining a brown rice with a very low arsenic level (eliminating arsenic completely will be nearly impossible) so that brown rice syrup will be back on the shelves soon.
 Until then and while the FDA slowly works through the arsenic issues, consumers may want to reconsider how much rice and how many rice products should be consumed, particularly for children.
-In addition, alternative sweeteners such as barley malt syrup, maple syrup, molasses, sorghum syrup, or a combination of the aforementioned are viable alternatives for brown rice syrup.
+In addition, alternative sweeteners such as date syrup, barley malt syrup, maple syrup, molasses, sorghum syrup, or a combination of the aforementioned are viable alternatives for brown rice syrup.